How to Pick the Best Keywords for Your Website

 Step 4: Add Long Tail Keywords Into The Mix

-Essentially, there are two types of keywords we’ll be using: head keywords as well as long-tail keywords.
+Essentially, there are two types of keywords we’ll be using: head keywords and long-tail keywords.
 Both are important to include in your picks for the best keywords.

 Let’s say you have an online shoe store.
-A head keyword for a shoe store would be things like “shoes” or even “running shoes”.
-While both of these keywords literally get billions and billions of searches every month, it is incredibly difficult to rank for them.
+A head keyword for a shoe store would be things like “shoes” or even “running shoes.”
+While these keywords literally get billions and billions of searches every month, it is tough to rank for them.
 The competition is very high.

 That’s one of the reasons it’s so important to include long-tail keywords into the mix.

 Much like the name implies, long-tail keywords are longer in length than a head keyword.
 They usually have three or more words in them and are also much more specific.